oceanspace/oceanspace.github.io/pages/Page1.md

 ## references
 ### <a href="https://rogerdudler.github.io/git-guide/" target="_blank">simple guide to github</a>
 ### <a href="https://www.python.org/dev/peps/pep-0008/" target="_blank">style guide for python code</a>
+This is an extensive style guide, find the key points <a href="https://docs.python.org/3/tutorial/controlflow.html#intermezzo-coding-style" target="_blank">here</a>.

 ## getting started
 ### <a href="https://datacarpentry.org/" target="_blank">data literacy and training from data carpentry</a>